withastro/astro/.changeset/real-spies-pretend.md

 '@astrojs/tailwind': major
 ---

-Let tailwind postcss plugin load its config file itself.
+Let the `tailwindcss` PostCSS plugin load its config file itself.
 This changes the Tailwind config loading behaviour where it is loaded from `process.cwd()` instead of the project `root`.

 If your Tailwind config file is not located in the current working directory, you will need to configure the integration's `configFile` option to load from a specific path: